 Bobbie Gentry (real name Roberta Lee Streeter) was Mississippi born and bred.

+Meanwhile, she found well-paid work as a singer and dancer in Las Vegas.
 Drawing on country, folk and blues – and taking her stage name from the Charlton Heston movie Ruby Gentry – she wrote her own first hit (Ode To Billie Joe).

 Such a daring start made her record company nervous, and Bobbie adopted a cosier personality to keep them happy.

 It paid off commercially: as her own work took an artistic back seat, she topped the charts with her sultry, knowing version of Bacharach and David’s I’ll Never Fall In Love Again, and had another minor MOR hit with their Raindrops Keep Falling On My Head.

 She produced even albums, established her own production company and headlined the Desert Inn and Caesar’s Palace in Las Vegas.